-The Republic of Palau consists of a tightly clustered archipelago of 340 islands with a total land area of 458 square kilometres, to the east of the Philippines.
-The country's resident population of about 18,000 live on only eight of the islands.
-The capital of Palau is Melekeok, located on Babeldoab, the largest island.
+The Republic of Palau consists of a tightly clustered archipelago of 340 islands with a total land area of 458 square kilometres, some 1,500 kilometres to the east of the Philippines.
+The country's resident population of approximately 18,000 people live on only eight of the islands.
+The capital of Palau is Ngerulmud, located on Babeldoab, the largest island.

 The judicial system consists of the Supreme Court, National Court, the Court of Common Pleas, and the Land Court.
 The Supreme Court has trial and appellate divisions and is presided over by the Chief Justice.

 Compact of Free Association with the United States

 Palau’s Compact of Free Association with the United States was first agreed in 1986 but not brought into effect until 1996.
 It envisaged a 50-year term, with reviews set for 15, 30 and 40 years.
 Under the Compact, and in exchange for exclusive military operating rights, the US provides Palau with economic assistance (including sector grants and trust fund contributions), access to federal services and programs (for instance postal and meteorological services), permission for citizens to enter, work/study and reside in US states and territories, and assumes responsibility for Palau’s defence and security.